-The part of France called Basque country (Pays Basque) is glorious, and very different.
-On the west coast of France, you arrive from Bordeaux and you’re suddenly in mountainous terrain; described by one 17th century traveller as ‘very bumpy country’.
+The part of France called Basque country (Pays Basque) is glorious and very different.
+On the west coast of France, you arrive from Bordeaux and you’re suddenly in mountainous terrain; described by one 17th century traveler as ‘very bumpy country’.
 Historically divided into seven Basque provinces, they share the same language and culture on both sides of the border with Spain.

 There are other differences as well, the most striking of which is the architecture.
 Instead of the orange stonewashed buildings with their red terracotta tiles which you expect from this part of southern France, the Basque style features stark white buildings made of cob then coated with whitewash, and with brown, green, burgundy or navy wood timbers and overhanging tiled roofs.
 These traditional houses have inspired many suburban villas.

 Basque churches are different as well.
 Many of them were renovated in the 16th century, with the belfry being more prominent than in other parts of France.
 It’s flat rising to three pointed gables, each with a cross.

 One of the defining characteristics of Basque country is, surprisingly, a game.
 Look out for the concrete courts used to play the national game of pelota where two players hit a hard, leather-covered ball against a high wall at one end of the court.
 It’s a bit like squash, except the players use either their bare hands or a basket-like extension.
 It’s apparently very dangerous; the ball can travel up to 200 kph so don’t try this yourself unless you have a good trainer with you.